Adoor Assembly constituency

 Adoor State assembly constituency is one of the 140 state legislative assembly constituencies representing Adoor in Pathanamthitta district of Kerala in India.
 It is also one of the seven state legislative assembly constituencies included in Pathanamthitta Lok Sabha constituency.
-The current MLA is Chittayam Gopakumar of CPI.
+The current MLA is C. V. Santhakumar of INC.

 Local self-governed segments

 Adoor Assembly constituency is composed of the following local self-governed segments: